-- Are taken in high doses for longer than six months
+- Are taken in high doses for longer than 6 months

 - Are first generation drugs, which are the first drugs developed to treat a condition

-- Use of metoclopramide and prochlorperazine—These medicines are used to treat gastrointestinal problems, like nausea, vomiting, delayed bowel emptying, and gastroesophageal reflux disease (GERD), especially if taken more than three months
+- Use of metoclopramide and prochlorperazine—These medications are used to treat gastrointestinal problems, like nausea, vomiting, delayed bowel emptying, and gastroesophageal reflux disease (GERD), especially if taken more than 3 months

 - Possible genetic factor